siddharthanand3/curly-palm-tree/README.md

 ![slackreduce3](https://github.com/user-attachments/assets/56ad9bd3-1774-46fc-844f-e132325910c4)

-In the below case the OR gate of drive strength has a lot of delay:
+In the below case the OR gate of drive strength 2, driving OA gate has a lot of delay:

 ![slackreduce0](https://github.com/user-attachments/assets/573e7e40-d15e-471f-9940-e14a8d95f242)